rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 ### How it works on each peer client

 Each client is behind it's own NAT, and is not directly reachable on the internet.
 This means that no one "on the outside" can initiate connections to the client.
-However, machines on the outside of the firewall _can_ send responses to packets that were initiated by the client, and these responses need to be forwarded back to the client.
-Therefore, the NAT software sets up an exteral IP address and port mapping for server responses, and these response packets are forwarded back to the client's initiating socket.
+However, here's the loophole on that rule: machines on the outside of the firewall _can_ send responses to packets that were initiated by the client, and these responses *are* forwarded back to the client.
+To make this reponse forwarding work, the NAT software sets up an exteral IP address and port mapping for server responses, and when received, these response packets are forwarded back to the client's initiating socket.
 Understanding how these responses are treated and forwarded back to the initiating client socket by the NAT software is crucial to understanding how UDP hole punching works.

 Recall that when a client connects to the test server, it gets back the phone book of all other connected clients along with the IP addresses and ports for each client.
 Assume Alice and Bob are two clients that want to tallk directly to each other.
 Once Alice and Bob are connected to the test server, they each get a copy of the phonebook, and so can locate each other through each other's external IP addresses and port.
 However, that can't be used right away to connect to the client because the NAT will drop any packets that aren't a response to a connection initiated from within the NAT to that address.